szermatt/visual-replace/README.md

 the symbol at point, or a specified thing as understood by `thing-at-point`.

+`visual-replace-selected` starts with the text within the current active region.

 ## Testing

 Install [Cask](https://github.com/cask/cask) and run tests with: